-Many safari goers ask whether Amboseli is worth visiting as part of their Kenya safari.
-Here are our expert thoughts on this small but exciting park in southern Kenya on the border of Tanzania.
+Many safari goers ask whether Amboseli National Park is worth visiting as part of their Kenya safari itinerary.
+Here are our expert thoughts on this small but rewarding safari destination in southern Kenya on the border of Tanzania:

 Against a backdrop of looming Mount Kilimanjaro, you can see everything from lush primeval swamps to wide, dry plains here.
 ‘Amboseli’ is an English corruption of the Maa word Empusel, meaning ‘salty, dry place’ but underground streams flowing from the melting ice-cap on Kili keep certain areas of the park well supplied with water, which in turn attracts elephants and plenty of birds.

 Parts of the forested swamp have been fenced off to prevent elephants from munching their way through the trees and to allow the vegetation time to regrow.
 During the long rains between about March and April, the dry plain can become a shallow lake, filled with wading birds (there are 400 species here alone).
 Because it is quite small, Amboseli is easy for rangers to patrol and is very well kept.

 Amboseli is a great choice for first-time safari goers or first-timers to Kenya.
 Its compact size allows you to see virtually every aspect in about two days and its proximity to Nairobi means you don’t have to follow a long-haul flight with a very long drive or another longish flight.
 Short-haul flights between Wilson Airport and the Amboseli airstrip take less than an hour in a light aircraft.